seiyria/bootstrap-slider/README.md

 Version Bumping and Publishing (Maintainers Only)
 =======
+For versioning rules, we follow the [Semver convention](https://semver.org/).

 To do the following release tasks:
 * bump the version
 * publish a new version to NPM